DimensionDev/Mask-Docs/docs/web3/provider.md

 }
 ```

 The `ProviderState` takes management of multiple wallet providers.
-It tracks the currently selected account address and in which sub-network the account stays.
+It tracks the currently selected account address and in which subnetwork the account stays.
 Of course, we can access them with hooks.

 ```ts
 // Get the currently connected account on the visiting page